Bay Area Breast Implant Revision San Francisco | Dr. Leonard Gray

 Broadly speaking, breast implant revision surgery refers to the correction of a previous breast enhancement procedure.
 Dr. Gray utilizes a variety of methods but ultimately strives to reach the same goal with each patient— to gain the patient’s desired look in the safest possible manner.

-Why Do Patients Choose Breast Augmentation Revision?
+Why Do Patients Choose Breast Implant Revision Surgery?

 - Desire for a smaller or larger size